Eduardo Baptista: Career

 On 2 March 2022, a day after knocking out Grêmio of the 2022 Copa do Brasil, Baptista announced his departure from Mirassol.
 The following day, he was announced as head coach of Juventude in the top tier, but was sacked from the latter on 20 June, with the club in the last position.

 On 28 August 2022, Baptista was named Atlético Goianiense head coach, but left on 29 September after just six matches.
 On 16 November, he was presented at Novorizontino for the upcoming season.

 Baptista was sacked by Novorizontino on 3 April 2025, and took over fellow second division side Criciúma on 7 May.
+On 23 November of that year, despite finishing fifth for a third consecutive year (the previous two times with Novorizontino), he renewed his contract until 2027.

+On 23 September 2026, Baptista left Criciúma to take over Internacional in the top tier.

 Personal life

 Baptista is the son of Nelsinho Baptista, who is also a coach.